MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ## Workflow overview

-1.The Viva Insights admin sets up a new import in the advanced insights app.
+1. The Viva Insights admin sets up a new import in the advanced insights app.

-1.The Viva Glint admin selects specific survey programs and sends the data to Viva Insights.
+1. The Viva Glint admin selects specific survey programs and sends the data to Viva Insights.

-1.The Viva Insights admin validates and processes the data.
+1. The Viva Insights admin validates and processes the data.

 ## What data can be sent to Viva Insights?
 Data that can be sent: